Teach Yourself a Foreign Language

 Introduction

-Welcome to How to Teach Yourself a Foreign Language.
-The purpose of this guide is to prepare you with the skills and knowledge you need to learn any foreign language as effectively and quickly as possible.
-It is designed to support you from the absolute beginner stages through to an upper-intermediate level.
-What’s more, it’s completely free!
-If that sounds useful to you, read on!
+Welcome to Teach Yourself a Foreign Language, a practical guide containing the skills and strategies you need to learn any language as effectively and quickly as possible.
+Whether this is your first time or you’ve already started, this guide will provide you with the essential tools to take you from an absolute beginner through to the upper-intermediate stages.

 How this guide works

-This guide does not contain the perfect technique to learn a language (such a thing doesn’t exist), nor will it talk about what I do personally.
-Instead, I take the best of what the world has to offer about language learning and give it to you in a form that is practicable, insightful, and easy to understand.
-I will do this by guiding you through the key topics of learning your language.
-These include:
+This guide does not contain the perfect technique to learn a language (such a thing doesn’t exist).
+Nor will I focus on what I do personally.
+Instead, I’ve distilled the best insights and strategies from language learners around the world and packaged them in a way that is practical, insightful, and easy to follow.

 • The resources you need